leex3683/Regex-Article/README.md

 Example:

 /search$/g   would match with the underlined "search" above.
-/search$/gm  would match with both the underlined AND the colored "search" above.
+/search$/gm  would match with both the underlined AND the highlighted "search" above.
 /search$/gmi would match with all instances of "search" above.

 ### Grouping and Capturing